The random normal matrix model: insertion of a point charge: Zero-one law and Ward's equation

 Since $\dbar C^{\nu}= \Lap Q_0 + \Lap\log R$ on $D$, the Ward's equation \eqref{ward:dist} gives $\bar{\d} (C+C^{\nu})(z)= R(z)$ on $D$, whence for some smooth function $v$ on $D$.
 Since $C$ is bounded in $D\setminus\{z_0\}$ by Lemma \ref{C:bound}, $C^{\nu}(z)$ remains bounded as $z\to z_0$.
 This implies that $\nu(\{z_0\})=0$, which contradicts that $\nu_1$ is positive.
 The contradiction shows that $R(z_0)>0$.

 The positivity of $R$ implies that $\log R$ is real-analytic on $\C^*$, so the right hand side of \eqref{ward:dist} is smooth there.
-By Weyl's lemma, $C(z)$ is also smooth on $\C^*$ and hence Ward's equation holds pointwise on $\C^*$. \end{proof}
+By Weyl's lemma which asserts that every weak solution of Laplace's equation is smooth, $C(z)$ is also smooth on $\C^*$ and hence Ward's equation holds pointwise on $\C^*$. \end{proof}